kushalpagolu/hashnode/cknf6f0ju02v4xws1983oau19.md

 print(xman1.name)
 print(xman2.name)
 // both the statements print "wolverine".
-//As the value is assigned to property "name" in that address location and both the objects xman1, xman2 are pointing to the same address location on HEAP.
+//The value is assigned to property "name" in that address location and both the objects xman1, xman2 are pointing to the same address location on HEAP.

 ```